jashkahar/Unstructured-data-processing-for-rule-generation/docs/PROJECT_REQUIREMENTS.md

-# Pharmaceutical Compliance Analysis System - Product Requirements Document
+# Pharmaceutical Compliance Analysis System – Product Requirements Document

 ## 1. Introduction

-The Pharmaceutical Compliance Analysis System is designed to analyze promotional materials for a pharmaceutical brand and derive brand-specific compliance rules that extend beyond baseline FDA guidelines.
-The system automates the extraction of text from multi-format documents (PDFs, images, and videos), checks content against FDA regulations, identifies unique brand preferences via natural language analysis, and generates a structured JSON output of additional compliance rules.
-This output will then be used to evaluate new promotional materials for compliance.
+The Pharmaceutical Compliance Analysis System is designed to analyze promotional materials for a pharmaceutical brand and derive brand-specific compliance rules that extend beyond standard FDA guidelines.
+In the initial phase, the system will focus solely on processing PDF documents.
+In future iterations, image and video parsing functionality may be added.

 ## 2. Objectives

-- **Automate Content Ingestion:** Extract text and metadata from PDFs, images (via OCR), and videos (via transcription).
+- **Automate PDF Ingestion:** Extract text, structure, and metadata from PDF promotional materials using libraries such as PyPDF2 or Unstructured.io.
-- **Baseline Compliance Verification:** Evaluate the extracted content against predefined FDA guidelines.
+- **Baseline Compliance Verification:** Evaluate the PDF content against predefined FDA regulatory guidelines.
-- **Pattern Identification:** Analyze multiple documents to determine brand-specific language or design patterns.
+- **Brand-Specific Pattern Identification:** Analyze the extracted PDF content to detect patterns in language, tone, and layout that reflect the brand’s unique approach.
-- **Rule Generation:** Combine baseline rules and extracted brand patterns to generate new, brand-specific compliance rules.
+- **Rule Generation:** Merge baseline FDA rules with the identified brand-specific patterns to produce detailed, granular compliance rules.
-- **Validation:** Apply the generated rules to new content and produce a compliance report.
+- **Validation:** Apply the generated rules to sample PDF promotional materials and output a detailed compliance report.
-- **Output Structured Data:** Produce a machine-readable JSON file that encapsulates each derived rule, its rationale, and the method for future evaluation.
+- **Output Structured Data:** Produce a machine-readable JSON file that encapsulates each derived rule along with detailed descriptions, supporting reasoning, and evaluation methods.

-## 3. Background

-Pharmaceutical promotional materials must adhere to FDA guidelines.
-However, individual brands often implement additional internal preferences regarding language, tone, and visual presentation.
-This system is designed to capture these additional nuances automatically from approved materials, reducing manual configuration and aligning new content with both FDA and brand-specific standards.

-## 4. Scope
+## 3. Scope

 ### In Scope
-- Parsing multi-format promotional materials (PDFs, images, videos).
+- Parsing PDF promotional materials (text extraction and metadata).
-- Evaluating parsed content against established FDA compliance requirements.
+- Evaluating parsed PDF content against standard FDA guidelines (using the FDA Fact Checker).
-- Extracting recurring brand-specific patterns using an LLM/NLP.
+- Extracting brand-specific patterns from the PDF content via NLP/LLM analysis.
-- Integrating both FDA baseline rules and identified brand-specific patterns to generate additional rules.
+- Merging baseline FDA rules with the extracted brand patterns to generate refined compliance rules.
-- Testing new promotional materials against the generated rules.
+- Testing these rules against new PDF-based promotional content.
-- Generating a JSON report that details derived rules along with descriptions, rationale, and evaluation methods.
+- Outputting a structured JSON file containing the generated rules and a compliance report.

-### Out of Scope
+### Out of Scope (for now)
-- Implementing the baseline FDA guideline functions (assumed to be pre-existing).
-- Persistent storage for parsed content; the solution will operate as a real-time pipeline without centralized storage.
+- Parsing images via OCR.
+- Video content transcription/extraction.
+- Persistent storage across processing steps (the system is a direct pipeline).

-## 5. Functional Requirements
+## 4. Functional Requirements

-- **Document Processing**
+- **PDF Document Processing**
-  - Extract text and metadata from PDFs using libraries (e.g., PyPDF2, Unstructured.io).
+  - Extract text, headings, and metadata from PDFs.
-  - Process images with OCR (e.g., pytesseract) to retrieve embedded text.
-  - (Optional) Transcribe videos to extract dialogue and visual cues.

-- **Compliance Checking**
-  - Pass parsed PDF content into an FDA Fact Checker module.
-  - Output baseline compliance rules according to FDA standards.
+  - Output a structured JSON/dictionary with document ID, segmented content, and metadata.

+- **FDA Fact Checker**
+  - Evaluate the extracted text against FDA guidelines.
+  - Output a JSON structure listing individual FDA guideline compliance results (e.g., compliant/non-compliant).

 - **Pattern Analysis**
-  - Use an LLM or NLP to analyze aggregated text data.
+  - Analyze the aggregated text from PDFs to identify:
-  - Identify consistent brand-specific language, tone, and visual preferences.
+    - **Keyword-based Patterns:** Frequency of specific terms (e.g., “real relief,” avoidance of “miracle cure”).
+    - **Semantic Tone:** Overall sentiment and language style (e.g., an emphasis on risk information).
+    - **Aesthetic/Formatting Cues:** Detect consistent formatting or layout styles present in the PDFs.
-  - Output structured findings detailing detected patterns.
+  - Output a structured summary of these patterns.

-- **Rule Evaluation and Generation**
+- **Evaluation**
-  - Merge FDA baseline rules with brand-specific patterns.
+  - Merge baseline FDA rules and brand-specific patterns.
-  - Generate additional rules that capture where brand requirements exceed FDA minimums.
+  - Identify where brand practices differ from FDA guidelines.
+  - Output combined evaluation insights.

+- **Rule Generation**
+  - Use the evaluation insights to generate brand-specific compliance rules.
-  - Format each rule with a description, reasoning, and a proposed evaluation method.
+  - Each rule should include a description, the underlying reasoning, and an evaluation method.
-  - Generate the final output in JSON format.
+  - Produce a detailed JSON file with these rules.

 - **Rule Testing**
-  - Apply generated rules to new or sample promotional materials.
+  - Apply the generated rules to new PDF promotional content.
-  - Produce a compliance report indicating adherence or deviations against each rule.
+  - Generate a compliance report indicating whether each rule is met or violated.

-## 6. Non-Functional Requirements
+## 5. Non-Functional Requirements

 - **Performance:**
-  The pipeline should process input documents and generate results in near-real time.
+  Process PDF documents and complete the entire compliance pipeline in near-real time.
 - **Modularity:**
-  Each module (parsing, checking, pattern extraction, rule generation, evaluation) must be implemented as an independent, testable component.
+  Each component (parsing, FDA checking, pattern analysis, rule generation, and evaluation) must be developed and tested as an independent module.
 - **Maintainability:**
-  Code must follow modern Python coding standards (PEP8), and should be well-documented.
+  Code should adhere to Python best practices (PEP8) and be well-documented, to facilitate future enhancements (e.g., adding image/video parsing).
 - **Scalability:**
-  While persistent storage is avoided in this design, the system should allow for scaling (e.g., handling multiple documents concurrently).
+  The pipeline is designed to work with PDF data now and can be extended to include additional formats later.
 - **Usability:**
-  The final JSON output must be structured and easy to integrate with downstream systems or evaluation dashboards.
+  The final JSON output must be structured, clearly annotating each rule with its description, rationale, and evaluation method.

-## 7. Acceptance Criteria
+## 6. Acceptance Criteria

-- The system correctly extracts text from PDFs, images, and transcribed videos.
+- The system correctly extracts text and metadata from PDFs.
-- FDA Fact Checker returns baseline rules that match defined FDA guidelines.
+- The FDA Fact Checker returns baseline compliance rules for each PDF (via mock data based on FDA guidelines).
-- The pattern analysis module identifies at least three consistent brand-specific preferences across input documents.
+- The Pattern Analysis Module identifies key brand-specific patterns from PDF content.
-- The rule generator produces a structured JSON file that includes clear rule descriptions, reasoning, and testing methodologies.
+- The Rule Generation module produces a detailed JSON file with refined rules that incorporate both FDA baseline and brand-specific insights.
-- A test compliance report is generated by applying the rules to new content and accurately reflects compliance status.
+- A compliance report is generated after testing new PDF content against the generated rules.
+- The system demonstrates modular functionality with well-defined unit tests for PDF parsing, analysis, and rule generation.

-## 8. Assumptions
+## 7. Assumptions

+- The provided PDF promotional materials are of adequate quality and representative of the brand’s approved content.
-- The FDA guideline checking functionality already exists and is reliable.
+- The FDA Fact Checker module is considered reliable and returns structured baseline rules.
-- Input documents are provided in standard formats and are not encrypted.
-- The overall pipeline is triggered as a one-time job or batch process rather than a persistent service.

-## 9. Dependencies

-- Python 3.9+
-- External libraries: PyPDF2 / Unstructured.io, pytesseract, spaCy or NLTK, requests, etc.
-- Pre-existing FDA guidelines module (as a reference or API)
-- LLM API access for pattern analysis and rule generation
+- The NLP/LLM used for pattern analysis is capable of detecting both keyword-based and semantic patterns from text.

-## 10. Timeline

-- **Phase 1:** Document Parsing Module (1 week)
-- **Phase 2:** FDA Fact Checker Integration (1 week)
-- **Phase 3:** Pattern Analysis and Evaluation Modules (2 weeks)
-- **Phase 4:** Rule Generation and Testing Module (2 weeks)
-- **Phase 5:** Integration, Testing, and Refinement (1 week)
+- The merged evaluation process can reconcile any differences between FDA guidelines and observed brand practices into granular rules.
+- Future enhancements (image/video parsing) will follow a similar modular approach.